visit-dav/visit/src/doc/tutorials/Scripting.rst

     DrawPlots()

-Creating a Movie of Animated Streamline Paths
+Creating a movie of animated streamline paths
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example extends the "Using all of VisIt_'s Building Blocks" example by